-Igniter Inspection/Replacement
+Igniter-Injector Inspection/Replacement

 - 1. Set the ON/OFF switch on the control panel, to the OFF position.
 Disconnect AC power from the unit. - 2.
 Remove the side and rear panels from the unit. - 3.
-Disconnect the ignition cable and ground wire from the Igniter. - 4.
-Next, loosen and remove the igniter from the intake manifold flange using a 1" open-end wrench. - 5.
-Check the igniter for evidence of erosion or carbon build-up.
-If there is evidence of substantial erosion or carbon build-up, the igniter should be replaced.
+Disconnect the ignition cable and ground wire from the igniter-injector. - 4.
+Refer to Figure 6-1.
+Disconnect the compression nut securing the gas injector tube of the igniter-injector to the elbow of the ignition assembly.
+Disconnect the ignition assembly from the igniter-injector. - 5.
+Loosen and remove the igniter-injector from the burner plate. - 6.
+Check the igniter-injector for evidence of erosion or carbon build-up.
+If there is evidence of substantial erosion or carbon build-up, the igniter-injector should be replaced.
 If carbon build-up is present, clean the component using fine emery cloth.
 Repeated carbon build-up is an indication that the combustion settings of the unit should be checked.
-Refer to Chapter 4 for combustion calibration procedures. - 6.
-Prior to reinstalling the igniter, a high temperature, conductive, anti-seize compound must be applied to the threads.
+Refer to Chapter 4 for combustion calibration procedures.